DoubleDeez/MDFramework/README.md

 There's also `OnSessionStartedEvent`, `OnSessionFailedEvent`, and `OnSessionEndedEvent` so that you can be notified of the session's state.

+By default, [UPNP](https://docs.godotengine.org/en/latest/classes/class_upnp.html) is enabled and its status is printed to the log.
+To disable UPNP, override `bool UseUPNP();` on your GameInstance.

 ### Player Info

 The `MDPlayerInfo` class is the location for you to store all the information specific to a player.